dieisabel/scilla/README.md

 #### 3.3.2 Auto formatting

 `xaver.clang-format` extension allows us to format files using `clang-format` in VS Code.
 Install this extension, add `"editor.formatOnSave": true` setting to your `.vscode/settings.json`.
 With this files will be automatically formatting on save.

+#### 3.3.3 Tasks

+VS Code features excellent feature called Tasks.
+They allows to run certain tools and commands using VS Code command prompt instead of going into terminal.
+Project features tasks for building, cleaning, flashing, etc. Full list of tasks is located in `.vscode/tasks.json`.
+Invoke them using `<Ctrl + Shift + P> -> Tasks: Run Task` and select task.
+For more information see official [webpage](https://code.visualstudio.com/docs/debugtest/tasks).

 ## 4. License